45+ Apache Kafka Interview Questions 2025: Streams, Partitions & Spring Integration

 Operationsmap, filter, flatMap, joinaggregate, reduce, join

-How do you perform windowed aggregations?
+How do you perform windowed aggregations in Kafka Streams?

 KStream<String, Transaction> transactions = builder.stream("transactions");